Thanos1716/pixel-consistency/README.md

 Entity                | Fixed? | Notes
 :---------------------|:------:|:-
-Dragon Head           | •      | Block support, but head model is still inconsistent, needs to be scaled Banner                | ✅      |
+Dragon Head           | •      | Block support, but model on head is still inconsistent, needs to be scaled Banner                | ✅      |
 Banner Patterns       | ✅      |
 Hanging Sign Text     | ❌      |